Balfour v Balfour: Facts

 Mr. Balfour was a civil engineer, and worked for the Government as the Director of Irrigation in Ceylon (now Sri Lanka).
 Mrs Balfour was living with him.
 In 1915, they both came back to England during Mr Balfour's leave.
 But Mrs Balfour had developed rheumatoid arthritis.
 Her doctor advised her to stay in England, because the climate in Ceylon would be detrimental to her health.
 Mr Balfour's boat was about to set sail, and he orally promised her £30 a month until she came back to Ceylon.
 They drifted apart, and Mr Balfour wrote saying it was better that they remain apart.
 In March 1918, Mrs Balfour sued him to keep up with the monthly £30 payments.
 In July she got a decree nisi and in December she obtained an order for alimony.

 At first instance, judge Charles Sargant held that Mr Balfour was under an obligation to support his wife.

-Judgement
+Judgment

 The Court of Appeal unanimously held that there was no enforceable agreement, although the depth of their reasoning differed.
 Warrington LJ delivered his opinion first, the core part being this passage.

 Then Duke LJ gave his.
 He placed weight on the fact that the parties had not yet been divorced, and that the promise had been made still whilst as husband and wife.

 Lord Justice Atkin took a different approach, emphasising that there was no "intention to affect legal relations".
 That was so because it was a domestic agreement between husband and wife, and it meant the onus of proof was on the plaintiff, Mrs Balfour.
 She did not rebut the presumption.